 For an examination of how computers can emulate decision making by a single person in such a space see here.

-So how does all of this help to elucidate the process of argument, particularly with regard to computational philosophy?
+So how does all of this help to elucidate the process of argument and debate, particularly with regard to computational philosophy and human machine interaction?
 The result of a successful discussion would be that two or more persons starting from different points in philosophical space achieve a meeting of minds (that is with minimal distance between them in philosophical space) where both parties feel secure and derive some benefit.
 If both end up at a point that is completely black in philosophical space then no-one benefits.
 Computers have no problem measuring the distance between two points in n-dimensional space; they just need to work with some sort of numeric array-picture.

 Moving from one point to another in philosophical space involves following established links between circles to get to a new point.
 If one person uses one structure and the other person uses a different structure the chances of arriving at a common point are quite remote.